¶¶Òõpro

 ¶¶Òõpro's certificate in foundations of Christian service is designed to provide you with basic philosophical, theological, and interdisciplinary tools for intelligent reflection on contexts of Christian ministry.

-The certificate is open to consecrated religious and laypersons engaged in ministry or who envision a future in ministry.ÌýStudents pursuing this certificate are not eligible to receive Title IV financial aid.
+This SLU certificate is open to consecrated religious and laypersons engaged in ministry or who envision a future in ministry.ÌýStudents pursuing this certificate are not eligible to receive Title IV financial aid.

 Curriculum Overview